mSvcBench/muPlacer/README.md

 ## GMA Strategy Connector

 GMA is agnostic to the offloading and unoffloading strategies that decide which microservices to add or remove from the edge cluster.
 These strategies are implemented in a separate component called `Strategy_Connector`, which is invoked by GMA during offload or unoffload actions.
 The description of the `Strategy_Connector` is available in this [document](strategies/Strategy_Connector.md).
+The `Strategy_Connector` is implemented as a Python class that should be included in the `strategies` folder.
+The available strategy connectors are:

+- SBMP_GMA_Connector: A strategy connector that uses the [SBMP](https://www.techrxiv.org/users/748014/articles/1256305-cost-effective-cloud-edge-elasticity-for-microservice-applications) algorithm to decide which microservices to offload or unoffload.

 ## GMA Configuration
 GMA is configured using a [GMAConfig.yaml](GMAConfig.yaml) file that contains information about:

 - **Service Level Objective**: The `slo` section defines offload and unoffload delay thresholds.